Apollys/TheLibraryOfLife/think_like_a_monk.md

 <br/>

-> Don't wait until you have enough time and moeny to serve.
+> Don't wait until you have enough time and money to serve.
 You will never have enough.
 >
 > There are three simple modes to describe our relationship with money and material wealth. [...]
 The third is service — I want to give what I have, and I want more in order to give more.
 >